Unstructured-IO/unstructured/_sources/metadata.rst.txt

 ========

 The ``unstructured`` package tracks a variety of metadata about Elements extracted from documents.
+Element metadata has a variety of uses including:
-Tracking metadata enables users to filter document elements downstream based on element metadata of interest.
-For example, a user may be interested in selected document elements from a given page number or an e-mail with a given subject line.
+* filtering document elements based on an element metadata value, for example, elements from a given page number or an e-mail with a subject matching a regular expression.
+* mapping an element to the document page where it occurred so that original page can be retrieved when that element matches search criteria.

 Metadata is tracked at the element level.
 You can extract the metadata for a given document element with ``element.metadata``.
 For a dictionary representation, use ``element.metadata.to_dict()``.